ssesselmann/ImpulseQt/README.md

 ### **Feedback**

-Each time you exit the program, you’ll see a quick 👍 or 👎 feedback popup.
-Please don’t ignore it — it’s not annoying, it’s helpful.
-Your feedback directly shapes future versions!
+Your feedback is appreciated, it shapes future versions!

 ---